 One registry of both open and EVAR reports complication rates following open repair of small aneurysms.
-NSQIP reports overall 30-day morbidity for open repair as approximately 69.4 percent at 30 days postintervention, with the most common complication being bleeding.
-(Table 12).159 This is slightly higher than the complication rate reported in the ADAM trial (52.3% any complication; timing NR).
-140
+NSQIP reports overall 30-day morbidity for open repair as approximately 69.4 percent at 30 days postintervention, with the most common complication being bleeding (Table 12).
+This is slightly higher than the complication rate reported in the ADAM trial (52.3% any complication; timing not reported).

-Harms Associated With Early EVAR Versus Surveillance
+Harms Associated With Early EVAR vs. Surveillance